 New Hampshire has some of the steepest property taxes in the nation but imposes no sales tax affecting businesses at the state or local level.
 There are excise taxes on certain services.
 Granite State lawmakers are still adamant about counteracting the Supreme Court’s 2018 Wayfair decision and sales tax obligations for online sellers.

-Montana may not have a statewide sales tax, but it does allow localities to assess sales tax, usually small, tourist-destination cities.
+There is no statewide sales tax in Montana, but it does allow localities to assess sales tax, usually small, tourist-destination cities.
 Sales tax in some localities and counties can be as high as 5%.
 Out-of-state businesses with nexus in Montana may be required to obtain a seller’s permit and to charge, collect and remit local taxes.

 Delaware does require certain businesses and sellers to pay a gross receipts tax that varies based on business activity.
 The tax is on the total gross revenues of a business, regardless of their source and is levied on the seller of goods (tangible or otherwise) or services, rather than on the consumer.
 Rates are 0.0945% to 0.7468%, depending on the business activity.
 See more at this FAQ page.